No, no, I just I thought I saw something on TV that had my mouth open, but I didn't.

 A lot of cars get stolen.

-So of course the rates have been driven up.
+So, of course, the rates have been driven up.

 And as soon as he started talking about that, I wanted to hear what his solution was.

-Um, yeah, I mean, any anything goes in Detroit.
+I mean, anything goes in Detroit.

-Um You said they're printing up insurance policies.
+Said they're printing up insurance policies.

 Yeah.